Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADMSGroup.md

 ### -MailNickname
 Specifies a mail nickname for the group.
-If MailEnabled is $False, you must specify a mail nickname.
+If MailEnabled is $False you must still specify a mail nickname.

 ```yaml
 Type: String